kenchoong/nestjs-cqrs/README.md

 4. Instracture Layer

-   The underlying infrastructure needed to support module, like Database, Cache will separate into each individual folder.
+   The underlying infrastructure needed to support module, like Database, Cache, Messaging, another DB, all this will separate into each individual folder.
 Right now is just Postgres.

 5. Interface layer